New technologies used in the “iPhone 13” series could result in a slightly thicker body, along with a redesigned and noticeably larger camera bump.

 iPhone 13: Pro models could get similar camera capabilities

-Apple has made a similar design change to the iPad Pro's cameras.
+Apple made a similar design change to the iPad Pro's cameras.
 As seen in the Unbox Therapy video, the camera bump will also be larger.
-The reported dimensions for the "iPhone 13 Pro" will be about 36mm by 37mm, similar in size to the iPhone 12 Pro Max.
-This means that the Pro iPhone models in the next generation could have similar camera capabilities.
-Leaks of this kind usually come from accessory makers who get Apple's iPhone dimensions early to design cases.
-Since the source of the schematics and dummy model is unknown, it is difficult to determine the accuracy of the leaks.
+The reported dimensions for the "iPhone 13 Pro" will be approximately 36 mm by 37 mm, similar to the iPhone 12 Pro Max.
+This means that the next-generation Pro iPhone models could have similar camera capabilities.
+Leaks of this type usually come from accessory manufacturers who receive Apple's iPhone dimensions early on to design cases.
+Since the source of the schematics and dummy model is unknown, it's difficult to determine the accuracy of the leaks.
 The "iPhone 13" lineup is expected to be announced at an Apple event in September.
 New features include a better camera system, a 120Hz ProMotion display, and Touch ID in the side button or optionally under the display.
 (Photo by Eremin / Bigstockphoto)